SquatPhish/2-Distributed-Crawler/README.md

 ## Distributed Crawling :rocket: :rocket: :rocket:

-We provide a distributed crawling framework aim to crawl a large number of URLs.
+We provide a distributed crawling framework to crawl a large number of URLs.

 The idea borrows from Hadoop with MapReduce.
-We separate the URL list into different chunks (stored under chunk folder), we then apply task dispatch for each sublist wirh a chunk ID.
+We separate the URL list into different chunks (stored under chunk folder), we then apply task dispatch for each sublist with a chunk ID.

 <img src="https://github.com/SquatPhish/2-Distributed-Crawler/blob/master/test/Framework.png" width="600" height="200" />